khamudom/the-recipe-room/README.md

 1. Push your code to GitHub
 2. Connect your repository to [Vercel](https://vercel.com)
 3. Deploy automatically on every push

-### Other Platforms

-The app can be deployed to any platform that supports Next.js:

-- Netlify
-- Railway
-- DigitalOcean App Platform
-- AWS Amplify

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📄 License